 When you have one autoimmune disease, it’s not uncommon to develop a second or a third.
 It wasn’t long until I began experiencing painful periods, mood swings, bowel and bladder problems.
 A few month’s later I found myself in the hospital with severe abdominal pain.
 An ultrasound suggested that I was suffering from endometriosis and I was immediately referred to a gynaecologist.
 In January 2017, I underwent surgery to diagnose endometriosis and remove a large cyst from my ovary.
 While I felt significantly better, I knew it was just a matter of time until the endo grew back and my symptoms returned.
 My doctor prescribed anti-inflammatory drugs for pain and advised me to go on the birth control pill to help manage my condition.

 As a Holistic Nutritionist, I have experimented with all types of diets in order to better serve my clients.
 While there is no one-size-fits-all approach, when it comes to autoimmune disease, the AIP is the best place to start.
 Whether you’re suffering from Hashimoto’s, endometriosis, rheumatoid arthritis, systemic lupus, inflammatory bowel disease or any other chronic illness, following the AIP can help you transform your health.
 I have personally witnessed the healing benefits and am amazed at how quickly it works.
 Throughout my experience, I have been able to heal lifelong digestive problems, reduce my thyroid antibodies and eliminate many troublesome symptoms.
-While I still have a long way to go on my health journey, the Autoimmune Protocol has helped me get my life back.
+While I still have a long way to go on my health journey, the autoimmune protocol has truly helped me get my life back.

 CREDENTIALS & AFFILIATES